2024 Goals & Performance

 7, 8, 9

-Implement projects and initiatives to reduce energy use by 23,000 GJ, which represents approximately 0.3% of the 2024 base case.2
+Implement projects and initiatives to reduce energy use by 67,000 GJ, representing approximately 1.1% of the 2025 base case.(2)

 • UN SDG Icon for SDG 7: Affordable and Clean Energy